Molara Ogundipe

-Omolara Ogundipe-Leslie (27 December 1940 – 18 June 2019), also known as Molara Ogundipe and Omolara Leslie, was a Nigerian poet, critic, editor, feminist and activist.
-Considered one of the foremost writers on African feminism, gender studies and literary theory, she was a social critic who came to be recognized as a viable authority on African women among black feminists and feminists in general.
-She contributed the piece "Not Spinning on the Axis of Maleness" to the 1984 anthology Sisterhood Is Global: The International Women's Movement Anthology, edited by Robin Morgan.
-She is most celebrated for coining the term STIWA or Social Transformation in Africa Including Women.
+Molara Ogundipe (27 December 1940 – 18 June 2019), also known as Omolara Ogundipe-Leslie and Omolara Leslie, was a Nigerian poet, critic, editor, feminist, and activist.
+Her work focused on African feminism, gender studies and literary theory, she was a social critic who coined the term STIWA to refer to Social Transformation Including Women in Africa.
+Stiwanism became a strand within the larger feminist movement in Africa.